wp-plugins/google-document-embedder/readme.txt

 supported by the plug-in.
 Please store your original documents somewhere on your web site in their native supported formats.

 = Does it work in Multisite environments? =
-Yes, though more granular multisite options are planned for future versions based on demand.
-If you use GDE in a multisite environment, I welcome your feedback on helpful improvements.
+Yes, though I recommend activating the plugin on a per-site basis rather than network activate at this time, as there may be activation issues and some settings may get stranded if the plugin is ever uninstalled.
+I will work to improve this in a coming version.
+Otherwise, more granular multisite options are planned for future versions based on demand.
+If you use GDE in a multisite environment, I welcome your feedback on what functionality you would like to see.

 = Other Common Questions =
 More common questions are answered on the GDE web site [here](http://www.davistribe.org/gde/notes/ "Notes").